hapax/hapax.github.io/assets/imaginary-time.md

 *Prerequisites: quantum mechanics, statistical mechanics, special relativity.*

-Thermodynamic systems, like light bulbs, puddles, or stars, consist of many components bouncing around and interacting randomly.
+Thermodynamic systems, like light bulb filaments, puddles, or stars, consist of many components sharing energy and interacting at random.
 Rather than predict what will happen exactly, it makes more sense to consider a probability distribution over configurations of the system, also called an *ensemble*.